-Applicant Signature Printed Name, Title Business Name Acknowledg ements Please initial next to each statement, showing that you ack program guidelines. nowledge and accept these disclosures and I acknowledge that the application and program guinc. may require additional financial and/or other document respond to or comply with these subsequent requests, I actincomplete and rejected from further consideration. ation to evaluate my application.
-If I decide not to I acknowledge and agree that as a condition to red Assistance Program, I am required to also apply to the SBA understand that if I do not complete my/my business' applic thirty (30) days of this application's approval, Borger, Inc. n business and discontinue providing any incentives or assis cation to the SBA's Loan Programs program within nay terminate any and all agreements with me/my I acknowledge that the COVID-19 Small Business amount of time.
-I acknowledge that if Borger, Inc. determine immediate need for emergency assistance, Borger, Inc. ma month period.
-I acknowledge that the only expenses that will be have submitted as part of this application, and that Borger, expenses meet the program guidelines and qualify for assigned additional expenses for consideration or assistance once make the program of the program guidelines and qualify for assigned additional expenses for consideration or assistance once make the program of th stance.
-I understand that I will not be able to submit As an applicant and/or recipient of assistance from deliberate statements that intend to harm Borger, Inc.'s rephearsay.
-I understand that spreading inaccurate and unfou decisions by the Board of Directors or staff could be ground between myself/my business and Borger, Inc., the Borger E outation without factual evidence or based on nded information about Borger, Inc., this program, or ds for Borger, Inc. to terminate any agreement

-U.S. SMALL BUSINESS ADMINISTRATION

-OMB APPROVAL NO.: 3245-0188 EXPIRATION DATE: 01/31/2018
+Applicant Signature Printed Name, Title

+Business Name

+Acknowledgements

+Please initial next to each statement, showing that you acknowledge and accept these disclosures and program guidelines.

+I acknowledge that the application and program guidelines are subject to change and that Borger, Inc. may require additional financial and/or other documentation to evaluate my application.
+If I decide not to respond to or comply with these subsequent requests, I acknowledge that my application may be considered incomplete and rejected from further consideration.

+I acknowledge and agree that as a condition to receive incentives from the COVID-19 Small Business Assistance Program, I am required to also apply to the SBA's PPP or EIDL program ("Loan Programs").
+I understand that if I do not complete my/my business' application to the SBA's Loan Programs program within thirty (30) days of this application's approval, Borger, Inc. may terminate any and all agreements with me/my business and discontinue providing any incentives or assistance to me/my business.

+\\\\\I acknowledge that the COVID-19 Small Business Recovery Program is not guaranteed for any specific amount of time.
+I acknowledge that if Borger, Inc. determines there is no longer a COVID-19 disaster or immediate need for emergency assistance, Borger, Inc. may terminate our agreement prior to the three (3) month period.

+\\\\\I acknowledge that the only expenses that will be considered for assistance are those expenses that I have submitted as part of this application, and that Borger, Inc. may, in its sole discretion, choose which expenses meet the program guidelines and qualify for assistance.
+I understand that I will not be able to submit additional expenses for consideration or assistance once my application is approved.

+\\\\\As an applicant and/or recipient of assistance from this program, I agree to refrain from making deliberate statements that intend to harm Borger, Inc.'s reputation without factual evidence or based on hearsay.
+I understand that spreading inaccurate and unfounded information about Borger, Inc., this program, or decisions by the Board of Directors or staff could be grounds for Borger, Inc. to terminate any agreement between myself/my business and Borger, Inc., the Borger Economic Development Corporation.